Trigger Marketing: The Essential Guide for 2023

 Study shows that 70% of millennials feel frustrated with brands sending irrelevant or repetitive emails.
 To begin with, start by creating a list of your most repetitive tasks and eliminate them using marketing automation.
 This not only helps in increasing productivity, but also enhances customer experience.

 To get your trigger marketing right, you have to organize your data.
-The best way to get the most out of your CRM, update your records and categorize contacts.
-Think how your brand uses CRM and ask yourself a few questions like:
+The best way to get the most out of your CRM is to update your records and categorize contacts.
+Think about how your brand uses CRM and ask yourself a few questions:

 Examples of Trigger Marketing Campaigns